Carl Stotz

 The next step was for him to apply to local businesses for sponsorship and donations.
 He also looked to parents for help with the organization of the league.
 A year later in the summer of 1939 they had three teams set up.
 Each team was managed individually by Stotz (Lycoming Dairy) and brothers George (Lundy Lumber) and Bert Bebble (Jumbo Pretzel).
-The first game was played on June 6, 1939, with Lundy Lumber defeating Lycoming Dairy 23–8.
-The first Little League World Series wasn't played until the summer of 1948 though.
+The first game was played on June 6, 1939, with Lundy Lumber Company defeating Lycoming Dairy 23–8.
+The first annual tournament of the Little League World Series wasn't played until almost a decade later in the summer of 1948 though.